nsidc/earthaccess/paper/paper.md

 `us-west-2` region -- where data within NASA's Earthdata Cloud reside. `earthaccess` also supports streaming data directly into analysis-ready formats using `fsspec` [@fsspec] and constructing virtual Zarr stores from archival formats (e.g., HDF5 and NetCDF4) using DMR++ metadata [@dmrpp], powered by VirtualiZarr [@virtualizarr] and kerchunk [@kerchunk], enabling drastic improvements in access performance.

 # Statement of need

-NASA's Earth science data archive is one of the largest and most diverse collections of Earth observation data in the world, used by tens of thousands of researchers, educators, and decision-makers globally.
+NASA's Earth science data archive is one of the largest and most diverse collections of Earth observation data in the world, used by over ten million researchers, educators, and decision-makers globally [@nasa_esds_data_metrics].
 However, the complexity of the underlying data infrastructure presents a significant barrier to scientific productivity.
 A typical data access workflow requires a researcher to: (1) authenticate with NASA Earthdata Login; (2) discover relevant datasets and granules through the CMR API; (3) parse metadata to obtain download